Unipotent morphisms

 It follows from Theorem \ref{T:char-Runi} that representable $R$-unipotent morphisms $f\colon X\to \Spec k$ are exactly quotients of the form $T/\U_{n}$, where $T$ is a quasi-affine scheme over $k$ acted on freely by $\U_{n}$.
 In particular, a quasi-affine morphism over $k$ is R-unipotent and hence geometrically R-unipotent.
 The converse is not true, however. \begin{Example} \begin{enumerate} \item Let $k$ be a field and denote by $X$ the complement of a single point in the exceptional locus of $\mathbf{A}^2_k$ blown up at the origin.
 We claim that the morphism $f\colon X \to \mathbf{A}^2$ is geometrically $R$-unipotent but is not quasi-affine.
 Indeed, the geometric fibers are all affine and hence the morphism is geometrically $R$-unipotent.
 On the other hand, if $f$ was quasi-affine then the natural map $g\colon X \to \Spec \Gamma(X,\mathcal{O}_X)$ would be an open immersion \cite[Tag \spref{01SM}]{stacks-project} and this cannot be true since $\Gamma(X,\mathcal{O}_X)=k[x,y]$. \item In \cite[Ex.
 3.16]{MR2335246}, Asok and Doran describe a free action of $\U_1=\mathbf{G}_a$ on $\mathbf{A}^5$ such that the quotient $\mathbf{A}^5/\mathbf{G}_a$ is not even a scheme.
-More generally, given a smooth affine scheme $T$ over $k$ equipped with a free and proper action of $\U_n$, \cite[Corollary 3.18]{MR2335246} yields an effective criterion for determining when the quotient $T/\U_n$ will be affine or quasi-affine. \end{enumerate} \end{Example} We have the following result, whose proof we defer until \S\ref{S:faithful}. \begin{proposition} Let $f\colon X\to S$ be a representable locally R-unipotent morphism of algebraic stacks.
-If $f$ is proper, then $f$ is finite. \end{proposition} It follows from Proposition \ref{prop:unipotent + proper = finite} that representable R-unipotent morphisms over a field do not contain any positive-dimensional proper subvarieties.
+More generally, given a smooth affine scheme $T$ over $k$ equipped with a free and proper action of $\U_n$, \cite[Corollary 3.18]{MR2335246} yields an effective criterion for determining when the quotient $T/\U_n$ will be affine or quasi-affine. \end{enumerate} \end{Example} We have the following result, whose proof we defer until \S\ref{S:faithful}. \begin{proposition} Let $f\colon X\to S$ be a representable and geometrically R-unipotent morphism of algebraic stacks.
+If $f$ is proper, then $f$ is finite. \end{proposition} It follows from Proposition \ref{prop:unipotent + proper = finite} that representable geometrically R-unipotent morphisms over a field do not contain any positive-dimensional proper subvarieties.